annajanowska/battleship-app/README.md

-# Battle ship game
+# Battleship game
-The project implements the traditional rules of the ship game.
+The project implements the traditional rules of the battleship game.
 You can create your account and choose the game mode - real player or AI bot with different difficulty levels.
 Additionally, you can view stats and game replays.

 <img src="https://user-images.githubusercontent.com/56201394/217060807-95e196af-410a-435e-a0ac-c08d53f3e4cc.png" width="30" height="30">